Steve Carell: The Dana Carvey Show (1996)

 In 1991, Carell performed with Chicago troupe The Second City where Stephen Colbert was his understudy for a time.
 Carell made his film debut in a minor role in Curly Sue.
 In spring 1996 he was a cast member of The Dana Carvey Show, a short-lived sketch comedy program on ABC.
 Along with fellow cast member Colbert, Carell provided the voice of Gary, half of The Ambiguously Gay Duo, the Robert Smigel-produced animated short which continued on Saturday Night Live later that year.
 While the program lasted only seven episodes, The Dana Carvey Show has since been credited with forging Carell's career.
 He starred in a few short-lived television series, including Come to Papa and Over the Top.
 He has made numerous guest appearances, including in "Funny Girl," an episode of Just Shoot Me!
 Additional screen credits include Brad Hall's short-lived situation comedy Watching Ellie (2002–2003) and Woody Allen's Melinda and Melinda.

 The Daily Show (1999–2005)

-Carell was a correspondent for The Daily Show from 1999 to 2005, with a number of regular segments including "Even Stevphen" with Stephen Colbert and "Produce Pete."
+Carell was a correspondent for The Daily Show from 1999 to 2005, with several regular segments including "Even Stevphen" with Stephen Colbert and "Produce Pete."